-As campus is fill with the excitement of returning students and the beginning of a new academic year, the staff of the Southern Appalachian Archives thought it fitting to look back at student arrivals from previous years.
+As campus is filled with the excitement of returning students and the beginning of a new academic year, the staff of the Southern Appalachian Archives thought it fitting to look back at student arrivals from previous years.
 Today, we would like to highlight three items that given to Mars Hill students arriving for the 1953-1954 academic year.

 First, we have the “Mars Hill College Blue Book of Regulations and Instructions for Students.”
 Filled with campus rules and regulations, the “Blue Book” served as a reminder of what was expected of Mars Hill students during their time on campus.
 Students who have viewed this booklet today often comment on how some of the rules have not changed while others seem outrageous by today’s standards.